damilolaedwards/solidity-qa/README.md

 - Installation instructions for `slither` can be found [here](https://github.com/crytic/slither).

 `crytic-compile` and `slither` require a Python environment.
 Installation instructions for Python can be found [here](https://www.python.org/downloads/).
+- Note: Python version must be `3.10` or greater

 ## Installation